leanprover-community/lean4-metaprogramming-book/md/main/elaboration.md

 ```

 What happened here is that the elaborator for function applications started
-at `List.foldr` which is a generic function so it created meta variables
+at `List.foldr` which is a generic function so it created metavariables
 for the implicit type parameters.
 Then, it attempted to elaborate the first argument `.add`.

 In case you don't know how `.name` works, the basic idea is that quite